The side of the Richard Doll building

 • conduct appropriate statistical analyses of epidemiological and health-related data.

-You will also have access to the weekly seminar held on the Old Road Campus and will be made aware of any other seminars taking place across the Medical Sciences Division.
+You will also have access to the weekly seminars held on the Old Road Campus and will be made aware of any other seminars taking place across the Medical Sciences Division.
 You will be welcome to attend the Medical Sciences Skills Training programmes if you wish.

-Course Structure
+Course components

 Core modules